-Dominique Adams-Santos is the associate director of the Center for Racial Justice at the Ford School and an Anti-Racism Collaborative Postdoctoral Fellow at the National Center for Institutional Diversity.
-Additionally, she serves as special assistant to the associate dean for academic affairs.
+Dominique Adams-Santos is the associate director of the Center for Racial Justice and associate diversity, equity, and inclusion officer at the Ford School.
+Additionally, she serves as special assistant to the school's associate dean for academic affairs, and is an Anti-Racism Collaborative Postdoctoral Fellow at the National Center for Institutional Diversity.
 Dr. Adams-Santos is a qualitative researcher who centers questions of sexuality, intimacy, and belonging in the digital era.
 Specifically, she seeks to understand how individuals navigate the racial, gender, and sexual politics of digital and urban landscapes in their search for intimacy and community.
 She has published articles on digital sexuality and intimacy in Sexualities and Sociology Compass.
 As a queer woman of color scholar, Dr. Adams-Santos is especially invested in mapping the contours of urban and digital placemaking among racialized and gendered sexual minorities, the subject of her dissertation project.
 She earned her PhD in sociology with a certificate in gender and sexuality studies from Northwestern University.

 Learn more on Adams-Santos' personal site.